SheCodesAustralia/workshopcontent/content/python/space_turtle_chomp/part_5__collisions_become_a_function.md

 # Collisions become a function

-You have collision checking working but as we add more cabbages it makes the code easier if you convert your existing collision code to a function
+You have collision checking working but as we add more cabbages it makes the code easier if you convert your existing collision code to a function.

 Step 1.
-To create as a function we will use the “isCollision to return a True or False return, to do that type the following at the end of the `#Define functions` section:
+To create as a function we will use the `isCollision` to return a True or False return, to do that type the following at the end of the `#Define functions` section: